SoftwareHeritage/swh-web/docs/developers-info.rst

 Common utilities
 """"""""""""""""

-    * :mod:`swh.web.common.converters`: conversion module used to transform raw data to serializable ones.
-It is used by :mod:`swh.web.common.archive`: to convert data before transmitting then to Django views.
+    * :mod:`swh.web.utils.converters`: conversion module used to transform raw data to serializable ones.
+It is used by :mod:`swh.web.utils.archive`: to convert data before transmitting then to Django views.
-    * :mod:`swh.web.common.exc`: module defining exceptions used in the web applications.
+    * :mod:`swh.web.utils.exc`: module defining exceptions used in the web applications.
-    * :mod:`swh.web.common.highlightjs`: utility module to ease the use of the highlightjs_ library in produced Django views.
+    * :mod:`swh.web.utils.highlightjs`: utility module to ease the use of the highlightjs_ library in produced Django views.
-    * :mod:`swh.web.common.query`: Utilities to parse data from HTTP endpoints.
-It is used by :mod:`swh.web.common.archive`.
+    * :mod:`swh.web.utils.query`: Utilities to parse data from HTTP endpoints.
+It is used by :mod:`swh.web.utils.archive`.
-    * :mod:`swh.web.common.archive`: Orchestration layer used by views module in charge of communication with :mod:`swh.storage` to retrieve information and perform conversion for the upper layer.
+    * :mod:`swh.web.utils.archive`: Orchestration layer used by views module in charge of communication with :mod:`swh.storage` to retrieve information and perform conversion for the upper layer.
-    * :mod:`swh.web.common.swh_templatetags`: Custom Django template tags library for swh.
+    * :mod:`swh.web.utils.swh_templatetags`: Custom Django template tags library for swh.
-    * :mod:`swh.web.common.urlsindex`: Utilities to help the registering of endpoints for the web applications
+    * :mod:`swh.web.utils.urlsindex`: Utilities to help the registering of endpoints for the web applications
-    * :mod:`swh.web.common.utils`: Utility functions used in the web applications implementation
+    * :mod:`swh.web.utils`: Utility functions used in the web applications implementation

 swh-web API application